JRSerjeant/Entitas-MostBasicGameObject/README.md

 # Entitas-MostBasicGameObject

-Most basic Entitas project that simply loads a Unity prefab as a GameObject into the Scene.
+Basic Entitas project that loads a Unity prefab as a GameObject into the Scene.

 See [wiki](https://github.com/JRSerjeant/Entitas-MostBasicGameObject/wiki) for explanation.